 Cancer tissue in addition to control tissue from surrounding normal colon (and pre-cancerous polyps where available) can be supplied fresh or in the form of formalin fixed paraffin embedded (FFPE) blocks.

 How do I gain access?

-Should you wish to gain access to these samples, bloods, video and data, please contact firstname.lastname@example.org who can help facilitate and guide you through the process.
+Should you wish to gain access to these samples, bloods, video and data, please contact firstname.lastname@example.org.